 A recent study conducted by DiscoverOrg uncovered that in the IT industry, 25% of CIOs who had been in their position for less than a year said that they spent over $1 million, and 71% of those did so in the first three months in their new position.
 Studies also show that the first vender in the door wins the business over 70% of the time.
 Being alert of moves and changes as they happen gives you the opportunity to be in place when a prospect needs your solution.

-Customers of DiscoverOrg are the first to know about Triggers within the IT, Finance, and Marketing departments of Fortune Ranked, Mid-Sized, and SME companies in North America and Europe.
+Customers of DiscoverOrg are the first to know about Triggers within the Technical, Sales & Marketing, Finance, and HR departments of Fortune Ranked, Mid-Sized, and SME companies in North America and Europe.
 Below is a summary of last week’s activity within the DiscoverOrg database.

 eHealth named Claudia X. Girrbach as Chief Information Security Officer.
 Previously, Girrbach served as Chief Information Security Officer at John Muir Health.
 The company has been searching for a senior level executive since October of 2014, which is when they began planning multiple information security initiatives.